Linuxfabrik/monitoring-plugins/check-plugins/xca-cert/README.md

 Checks the expiration dates of certificates and CRLs stored in a XCA-managed MySQL/MariaDB database.
 XCA by Christian Hohnstaedt is an application intended for creating and managing X.509 certificates, certificate requests, RSA, DSA and EC private keys, Smart-cards and CRLs.
 This plugin requires the ["Remote Databases" feature](https://hohnstaedt.de/xca/index.php/documentation/remote-databases) to be enabled.

-**Alerting Logic:**

-* WARN or CRIT if any certificate expires within the configured threshold (default: 14/5 days)
-* WARN or CRIT if any CRL's next update is within the configured threshold (default: 14/5 days)

 **Data Collection:**

 * Connects to the XCA MySQL/MariaDB database using credentials from a cnf file (`--defaults-file`)